fbpx

 As your business grows and you face new challenges (which, as the forward-thinking business leader you are, you’ll be turning into opportunities), you’ll naturally find yourself demanding more and more from your tools.
 So, what issues can you expect from a basic forms feature when collecting field data?

-1. Common issues with forms and checklists features
+1. Common issues with forms and checklist features

 Too few/too many details